MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

     export CODA_PK=<public-key>

 Now we can access this everywhere as `$CODA_PK`.
-Note that this will only be saved for current shell session, so if you want to save it for future use, you can add it to your `~/.profile` or `~/.bash_profile`.
+Note that this will only be saved for the current shell session, so if you want to save it for future use, you can add it to your `~/.profile` or `~/.bash_profile`.

 ## Request coda